ThoughtWorks-School-Showcase/frontend-build-grade-system-interactive-page-mvc/README.md

-# Build Interactive Page for Grade System(HTML CSS Bootstrap Integrated Implementation)
+# Build Interactive Page for Grading System(HTML CSS Bootstrap Integrated Impementation)

 ## Business Requirements:
 Apply HTML, Bootstrap, Javascript to implement a Student Grade System front end ,it should include below feature:
 Add a student info on a single page.
-Query multiple students Infomation by student Name or ID.
+Query multiple students' information by student Name or ID.
-Update a indicated student infomation.
+Update an indicated student information.
-Delete a indicated student.
+Delete an indicated student.

-1. Implementation a static page which display the student grade information Apply Bootstrap table style.
+1. Implement a static page which displays the student's grade information Apply Bootstrap table style.
-Allow write related information on page directly.
+Allow writing related information on page directly.

 2. Implementation the feature “Add a student information via a single page”

 * Student information should be submit via HTML Form element.
 * Apply JavaScript listen to the form submit event.
-* Validate after input information，The format mast be：
+* Validate after input information, the format must be：
 ```
 Format：Name, Number, Subject1: Score1, ...
 ```